Fitting Reinforcement Learning Model to Behavioral Data under Bandits: Convexity properties

 We can now easily check the convexity of (\ref{prob:rl_fit}) via the equivalent form (\ref{prob:rl_fit_F}).
 Note that the objective function in (\ref{prob:rl_fit_F}) can be written as

-where the second equality is from the fact that, by (\ref{eq:y_t}), the vector $y(t) \in \{e_1, \ldots, e_m\} \subseteq \reals^m$ is a standard basis vector for all $t = 1, \ldots, n$.
-Since in the last expression of (\ref{eq:rl_fit_obj}), the first term ${y(t)}^T x(t)$ is affine and the second log-sum-exp term is convex~\cite[\S3.1]{boyd2004convex}, by basic convex analysis~\cite{rockafellar1970convex,boyd2004convex}, we conclude that the objective of (\ref{prob:rl_fit_F}) is convex in the variables $x(t)$.
-It follows then immediately that the problem (\ref{prob:rl_fit_F}) is convex if and only if the equality constraints are all affine and the inequality constraints are all convex.
+where the second equality is from the fact that, by (\ref{eq:y_t}), the vector $y(t)$ is a standard basis vector for all $t = 1, \ldots, n$.
+Since in the last expression of (\ref{eq:rl_fit_obj}), the ${y(t)}^T x(t)$ is affine and the second log-sum-exp term is convex~\cite[\S3.1]{boyd2004convex}, we conclude that the objective of (\ref{prob:rl_fit_F}) is convex in the variables $x(t)$.
+(This follows from basic convex analysis~\cite{rockafellar1970convex,boyd2004convex}.)
+Then we immediately see that the problem (\ref{prob:rl_fit_F}) is convex if and only if the equality constraints are all affine and the inequality constraints are all convex.
 However, this condition is violated by the second constraint

 since the transformation $F$ given by (\ref{eq:F}) is \emph{not} affine.
 Hence, we conclude that the RL model fitting problem (\ref{prob:rl_fit_F}) is \emph{not} convex.
-As a result, even if the time complexity of evaluating the objective and constraints of (\ref{prob:rl_fit}) is only $O(mnk)$, the complexity of \emph{solving} it to global optimality in the worse case can be exponential in $mnk$.
+As a result, even if the time complexity of evaluating the objective and constraints of (\ref{prob:rl_fit}) is only $O(mnk)$, the complexity of \emph{solving} it to global optimality in the worst case can be exponential in $mnk$~\cite{nesterov2004introductory,houska2019global}.